Skip to content

 Customization

-You can customize the ad bar by defining style and template properties on the PoWaSettings.advertising.adBar object.
+You can customize the ad bar by defining style and template properties in the PoWaSettings.advertising.adBar object.
 This object also accepts Boolean values to enable or disable play or pause controls, mute or unmute controls, the ad countdown, and the skip control.
 This object is also where you can adjust the length of your skipOffset and skipThreshold.
 You can customize the language that the ad bar displays with the adSkipText, adCountdownTemplate, and adSkipCountdownTemplate properties.

-The checkSizing function is run on every PoWa.EVENTS.TIME update to the ad bar and is employed to hide the ad countdown and skip countdown elements if those elements would otherwise overlap the controls on the ad bar.
-In other words, this function checks to see if the player is too small to display all of the elements of the ad bar and conditionally hides one or both countdowns to ensure that the more important elements are visible.
+The checkSizing function is run on every PoWa.EVENTS.TIME update to the ad bar and is employed to hide the ad countdown and skip countdown elements if those elements overlap the controls on the ad bar.
+In other words, this function checks if the player is too small to display all of the ad bar’s elements and conditionally hides one or both countdowns to ensure that the more important elements are visible.

 The ad bar resizes the ad so that the ad bar does not overlay the ad.
 You can disable this function, and the default style of the ad bar has a level of transparency such that the ad is not completely obscured.
 Some advertisers take exception to the ad being obscured at all, so the default is to resize.
 To disable the setting, set window.PoWaSettings.advertising.adBar.shrinkAd = false.
-Otherwise, shrinkAd should be a function that returns an object with values needed to resize the ad.
+Otherwise, shrinkAd must be a function that returns an object with values needed to resize the ad.
 The shrinkAdCSS function accepts the object created by shrinkAd and returns a JavaScript CSS object to be applied to the ad to resize it.

 // defaults